 If deviations less than three millimeters are explained by mathematic tolerances and internal rounding of the used software, then 17 calculations with a deviation between three millimeters and 6.4 centimeters remain.

 These only affected coordinates that were outside the scope of the NTv2 file, but were still unnecessarily interpreted by the reference software.

 This equates to an extremely low rate of only 3.9 ppm or 0.0039 per mill.

 Correctness in border areas

-The tested NTv2 file contains 64 sub and sub-sub grids.
-In the western and southern border areas of the sub grids the calculation is quite complicated.
+The tested NTv2 file contains 64 grids.
+In the western and southern border areas of the grids the calculation is quite complicated.
 This particularly applies when a coordinate lies exactly on a boundary line.
 Many of the 4.3 million calculated points have been intentionally placed into the border areas.
 Compared to the reference software there were no remarkable deviations.

-GeoDLL and TRANSDAT are the only software on the market which allows the consideration of polygonal validity scopes in NTv2 grid files.
+A special feature of the GeoDLL and TRANSDATpro software is the possibility to consider polygonal validity scopes in NTv2 grid files.
 Coordinates located outside of a polygon can be excluded from the calculation.
 For example, the polygon can be the boundary of an investigated area or administrative area.
-In the publication "Proposal for using Polygonal Validity Scopes in Ntv2 grid files" on http://www.killetsoft.de/t_1512_e.htm you can read how a NTv2 file is prepared for this purpose.
+In the publication "Proposal for using Polygonal Validity Scopes in NTv2 grid files" on https://www.killetsoft.de/t_1512_e.htm you can read how a NTv2 file is prepared for this purpose.